CORE PROGRAMS

 PRIMARY SCHOOL ENROLLMENTS

 We target rural regions where school enrollment is low and then identify out-of-school children, sensitize their parents to the value of education, and make it easier for them to enroll their children in school.
 We do this work through an intern program which also creates opportunity for local young women.
-Our Team Angaza interns have enrolled nearly 2000 children into classrooms since schools reopened from COVID-closures in 2021.
+Our Team Angaza interns have enrolled over 2,400 children into classrooms since schools reopened from COVID-closures in 2021.
 An independent audit showed retention of the first 1000 children was over 75%, a very high rate for this region, and we are currently tracking the next 1000 that were enrolled.

 OPENING AFFORDABLE DAY SECONDARY SCHOOLS